alexfigliolia/galena/README.md

 # Galena
 Lightning fast platform agnostic state!
 Galena is a one-stop-shop for creating reactive state that supports your global application or individually isolated features.
 Galena operates on the premise of pub-sub and mutability allowing for significantly higher performance over more traditional state management utilities.

 In Galena, your state architecture is a composition of reactive units that can be declared at any point in your application lifecycle.
 Your units of state can exist in isolation (similar to React Contexts) or as part of one or more global application states (similar to Redux).
-Galena offers a global application state solution that supports lazy initialization of state units, performant updates, and rich development API.
+Galena offers a global application state solution that supports lazy initialization of state, performant updates, and a rich development API.

-## Getting Started
+# Getting Started

-### Installation
+## Installation
 ```bash
 npm install --save galena
 # or
 yarn add galena
 ```

-### Composing Your Application State
+## Composing Your Application State
-#### Global Application State Architecture
+### Global Application State Architecture
+Creating a "global" application state begins with initializing a `Galena` instance.
+Your `Galena` instances act as a container from which units of state can be composed:

 ```typescript
 // AppState.ts